steveseguin/broadcast-box/README.md

 - `/api/whep` - Start a WHEP Session.
 WHEP is video playback via WebRTC.
 - `/api/status` - Status of the all active WHIP streams

+## Hosted alternative

+I've already done a similar WHIP/WHEP Meshcast-like setup using Cloudflare, which is hosted as a service.
+If you don't want to host your own box, you can check out [https://cloudflare.vdo.ninja/](https://cloudflare.vdo.ninja/), which does everything we see above.
+I'll add other options as I get to them, and maybe have official WHIP/WHEP support added to Meshcast itself at some point, too.

 [license-image]: https://img.shields.io/badge/License-MIT-yellow.svg
 [license-url]: https://opensource.org/licenses/MIT